Paul Halpern

-Paul Halpern (/ˈhælpərn/; born 1961) is an American author and Professor of Physics at Saint Joseph's University in Philadelphia.
+Paul Halpern (/ˈhælpərn/; born 1961) is an American author and professor of physics at Saint Joseph's University in Philadelphia.

 Life

+Halpern studied at Temple University and graduated in 1982 with a B.A. in physics and mathematics.
+He went on to receive a master's degree in physics and later a Ph.D. in theoretical physics in 1987 from Stony Brook University.

-Halpern received a Ph.D in theoretical physics, an M.A. in physics and a B.A. in physics and mathematics.
-He was also the recipient of a Guggenheim Fellowship, Fulbright Scholarship, and an Athenaeum Society Literary Award.
+In 2002, Halpern received a Guggenheim Fellowship.
+He has also received a Fulbright Scholarship and an Athenaeum Society Literary Award.

 He has written many popular science books and articles, including the books The Cyclical Serpent, Cosmic Wormholes and The Great Beyond.
 He has also appeared on the 1994 PBS series Futurequest, as well as the National Public Radio show "Radio Times."

 In 2007, he published a book based on The Simpsons titled What's Science Ever Done for Us.
 He later appeared in The Simpsons 20th Anniversary Special – In 3-D!
 On Ice!.

 Halpern published Einstein's Dice and Schrödinger's Cat in 2015, The Quantum Labyrinth: How Richard Feynman and John Wheeler Revolutionized Time and Reality in 2017, Synchronicity: The Epic Quest to Understand the Quantum Nature of Cause and Effect in 2020, and Flashes of Creation: George Gamow, Fred Hoyle, and the Great Big Bang Debate in 2021.

+In 2017 he was elected a Fellow of the American Physical Society.